rockharbor-church/worship/docs/roles_and_skills.md

 # Roles and skills

-These are the various roles that make up Rockharbor Worship and the skills needed for each one.
+These are the various roles that make up our team, along with the skills needed for each role.

 ## Band